 The boat I cruised on for many years, Tosca, was a double-ender with the same sort of boarding complications as the Union 36.
 A stern boarding ladder didn’t work.
 For a couple of ladder-less months after we bought the boat, we just shimmied up the bobstay when we went swimming.
 I’d wind up in the hospital if I tried that today.
 (Getting old isn’t for wimps.)

-Shocked at the prices for a stainless-steel ladder and wanting a permanent means of climbing aboard that a person in the water could use without assistance, we settled on a modification that you see on many catboats—folding steps drilled into the rudder (look for our Marshall 22 catboat review in November).
+Shocked at the prices for a stainless-steel ladder and wanting a permanent means of climbing aboard that a person in the water could use without assistance, we settled on a modification that you see on many catboats—folding steps drilled into the rudder (look for our Marshall 22 catboat review).
 In practice, this is a terrible solution for most modern boats (effectively ensuring water will get into your rudder) and a bad idea for most others.
-It worked for our wood-and-epoxy laminated, barn-door rudder, but it isnt something Id recommend—or do again.
+It worked for our wood-and-epoxy laminated, barn-door rudder, but it isn’t something I’d recommend—or do again.

-Well be revisiting portable ladders in a future issue and are looking for suggestions of new products to review.
-If you have a ladder to recommend or a have criteria you think we should include when we look at ladders, let us know by posting a comment below and well try to include it in our review.
-And if you know where we might find a company who makes a ladder like Franks folding stairway, please post the contact info-or contact us here.
+We’ll be revisiting portable ladders in a future issue and are looking for suggestions of new products to review.
+If you have a ladder to recommend or a have criteria you think we should include when we look at ladders, let us know by posting a comment below and we’ll try to include it in our review.
+If you are just looking for a step for boarding dockside, there are several options available.
+And if you know where we might find a company who makes a ladder like Frank’s folding stairway, comment below or send us an e-mail.